esheldon/desdb/README.md

 There are some scripts with pre-defined queries.

-* get-table-info: For the input table name, print the column names,typecode,typename,precision,scale,value.
+* get-table-info: Print the column names,typecode,typename,precision,scale,value
+    for the input table.
 * get-release-runs: Print all runs for input release and file type.
 * get-red-info: Look up all red catalogs and images in the input release and write out their file ids, path info, and external url.